Kinto/kinto-signer/README.rst

 When the *source* collection metadata ``status`` is set to ``"to-sign"``, it will:

 #. grab the whole list of records in this *source* collection
+#. update the *destination* collection records with the recent changes
-#. serialize it in a Canonical JSON form (*see below*)
+#. serialize the result in a Canonical JSON form (*see below*)
 #. compute a signature using the configured backend
-#. update the *destination* collection records with the recent changes
 #. update the *destination* collection metadata ``signature`` with the information
    obtain form the signature backend
 #. set the *source* metadata ``status`` to ``"signed"``.